coshx/caravel/README.md

 ## Porting your app from Drekkar to Caravel

 Super duper easy.
-Just use the same codebase and add this after having loaded the Caravel script:
+Just use the same codebase and use the JS script from Caravel.
+Finally, add this after having loaded the Caravel script:

 ```javascript
 var Drekkar = Caravel;